 Why meniscal transplant surgery is done

 Meniscal transplant surgery may be done if your meniscus was taken out in a past surgery.
 With no meniscus, you may get knee pain and arthritis of the knee.
 Replacing it may give you pain relief.
 It may also help prevent arthritis.
 This surgery is less invasive than knee replacement surgery.
 Meniscal transplant surgery may not be a choice if you already have arthritis of your knee.

 Meniscal transplant surgery may be a choice if you:

-Are age 55 or younger
+Are age 45 or younger and physically active